Timofey-Shetilin/music-app-markup/README.md

 # music-app-markup
-HTMLa and Pure CSS only
+HTML and Pure CSS only